G2GMint/G2GMint-DAO/README.md

-- 👋 Hi, I’m @G2GMint
+- @G2GMint here, welcome to our DAO project.
-- 👀 I’m interested blockchain development, token creation & smart contract integration
+- We are a community of crypto miners with a common goal --- expand our decentralized community & provide a platform allowing anyone to mine with us.
-- 🌱 I’m currently learning Smart Contract integration
+- Currently, we are in the early tages of our DAO project development
-- 💞️ I’m looking to collaborate on a crypto mining DAO project
+- We are looking to collaborate on this project
 - 📫 How to reach me, email: crypto@gtg.cafe